(Our Intranet is a complementary resource)

 Course List from ROSI (spreadsheet) (note: names and student numbers are fake)

-Report on student performance on Term Test #1 (text
+Report on student performance on Term Test #1 (text file)

 This illustrative example uses real data (but with fake student names and student numbers).
 For each question, the report on student performance (sample report) indicates the percent of students that chose the correct answer, the percent that picked each of the wrong answers, the percent that chose the correct answer broken down by quartiles (first quartile, second quartile, third quartile and fourth quartile based on overall performance on the multiple choice questions), the Discrimination Index (DI), R-squared (r2) and the slope.
 The DI, r2 and slope are all statistics that can be used to assess the effectiveness of each of your questions.